Skip to content

 MORTAL

-Taking inspiration from the Death Positive Movement, we have commissioned early career artists Ben Faircloth, Eilidh Nicoll, and Lily Ash Sakula to produce new animated work that reflects on how death and dying can be rethought, and how matters such as end of life care and planning, handling grief, and funerary practices can be better approached.
+Taking inspiration from the Death Positive Movement, we have commissioned early career artists Ben Faircloth, Mariana Leal, and Eilidh Nicoll to produce new animated work that reflects on how death and dying can be rethought, and how matters such as end of life care and planning, handling grief, and funerary practices can be better approached.

 Ben Faircloth